-While Heritage Eagle Bend is age restricted, guests 18 and under may still visit with the following restrictions: 1) kids may only visit for a total of 90 days out of a 365-day year and 2) kids may stay a maximum of six (6) weeks in a row, at a time.
-Example: Grandkids may visit for six (6) weeks during the summer time, three (3) weeks over fall break, and spend the rest of the allowed time (3–4 days) over the winter holidays.
-Additionally, there are certain times during the day when underage guests may use the clubhouse facilities, usually in the afternoon, accompanied by a resident.
-Please contact the Clubhouse Welcome Desk at (303) 693-7788 or email@example.com to find out the specific hours for any individual day.
+While Heritage Eagle Bend is age restricted, guests 18 and under may still visit with the following restrictions: 1) Kids may only visit for a total of 90 days out of a 365-day year and 2) Kids may stay a maximum of six (6) weeks in a row, at a time.
+Example: Grandkids may visit for six (6) weeks during the summertime, three (3) weeks over fall break, and spend the rest of the allowed time (3 – 4 days) over the winter holidays.
+Additionally, there are certain times during the day when underaged guests may use the clubhouse facilities, usually in the afternoon, and must be accompanied by a resident.
+Please contact the Clubhouse Welcome Desk at 303-693-7788 or email@example.com to find out the specific hours for any individual day.
+Reservations may be required.

 What are the Governing Documents and how can they be obtained?

 There are two (2) ways to obtain the governing documents.
 1) Documents can be obtained through homewisedocs.com for a fee.
 2) Documents can be obtained from the seller.
 Failure to follow any of the governing documents may result in a fine.

 Articles of Incorporation: Documents filed with the government to legally create a corporation; in this case, the Community Association is the corporation.

 Bylaws: The Bylaws provide the framework for administration and management of the Community Association.
 This includes terms, offices, and duties of the Master Board of Directors, voting rights, meetings, and other items necessary to run the Association.

 CC&R’s: The Covenants, Conditionals, and Restrictions (CC&R’s) / Declarations are recorded by the County Recorder’s office and are automatically included in the property title.
 These documents outline the requirements and limitations of the property.